Ahead Of Jabariya Jodi’s Release, Sidharth Malhotra & Parineeti Chopra Talk About Love

 When asked whether he is currently in a relationship because he has been linked to his co-stars Kiara Advani and Tara Sutaria, he said, "I've been linked to everyone except Akshay (smiles).
 These jabariya link-ups have happened a lot with me.
 I'm dating myself and enjoying my own company."

-Parineeti, is rumored to be in love with ad filmmaker Charit Desai, but the actress wishes to keep it mysterious by neither confirming or denying it.
+Parineeti is rumored to be in love with ad filmmaker Charit Desai, but the actress wishes to keep it mysterious by neither confirming or denying it.
 "I like to keep some mystery around it.
 I don't like to confirm or deny it," she said.

 Jabariya Jodi is directed by Prashant Singh, and produced by Ekta Kapoor, Shobha Kapoor, and Shaailesh R. Singh.